The Internal Model Principle of Time-Varying Optimization: The dynamic gradient-feedback problem

-The proof of Theorem~\ref{thm:solvability_gradient_feedback} is constructive, as it provides a design procedure to construct $F_c(z,y)$ and $G_c(z)$ that constitute a gradient-feedback optimization algorithm.
-Such a procedure is presented in Algorithm~\ref{alg:grad_feedback_design}, where a Luenberger observer is used to estimate the exosystem state $\theta(t)$ (see line $4$), and a parameter feedback algorithm is then applied to the estimated exosystem state to regulate the gradient to zero (precisely, $G_c(z)$ is designed following the approach of Theorem~\ref{thm:solvability_parameter_feedback} -- see line $3$).
+The algorithm uses a Luenberger observer to estimate the exosystem state $\theta(t)$ (cf. line $4$), and a parameter feedback algorithm is applied to the estimated exosystem state to regulate the gradient to zero; precisely, $G_c(z)$ is designed following the approach of Theorem~\ref{thm:solvability_parameter_feedback} (see line $3$ of Algorithm~\ref{alg:grad_feedback_design}).
+Notice that the algorithm uses the particular choice for $\sigma(\theta)$ being the identity operator (see Remark~\ref{rem:sigma_identity}).
+Note that line $2$ of the algorithm guarantees that the equilibrium of~\eqref{eq:exponential_equilibrium} is locally exponentially stable, as required by Theorem~\ref{thm:internal_model_principle}, and that the existence of such $L$ is guaranteed by Assumption~\ref{as:detectability_exosystem}.